 Everyone can make an inspiring presentation.
 So can you!

-The launch of Card Deck Presentation Intelligence will take place on 22 February 2020 at the Plan B Summit in Swakopmund.
+The launch of Card Deck happened on 22 February 2020 at the Plan B Summit in Swakopmund, Namibia.

 PowerPoint is one of the most used presentation tools in the world.
 Just like me, I am sure many of you have had to attend more than one too many boring presentations.